Controllable Pareto Multi-Task Learning: Controllable Pareto Multi-Task Learning

 The algorithm framework is shown in \textbf{Algorithm \ref{alg_framework}}.
 We use a simple uniform distribution on all valid preferences and references vector in this paper.
-At each iteration, we calculate a valid gradient direction and update the hypernetwork parameters.
-Unlike other hypernetwork-based methods, our proposed algorithm simultaneously optimizes the hypernetwork for all valid preference vectors that represent different valid trade-offs among all tasks.
-As shown in Fig.~\ref{algorithm_and_process}, it continually learns the Pareto manifold during the optimization process.
-We obtain a Pareto solution generator at the end, and can directly generate a solution $\vtheta_{\vp} = g(\vp|\vphi_T)$ from any valid preference vector $\vp$.
-By taking all preference vectors as input, we can construct the whole Pareto manifold.
-We give a discussion on the convergence-diversity analysis of the proposed algorithm in the Appendix Section~\ref{sec_convergence}.
+The proposed algorithm simultaneously optimizes the hypernetwork for all valid preference vectors that represent different trade-offs among tasks.
+As shown in Fig.~\ref{algorithm_and_process}, it continually learns the trade-off curve during the optimization process.
+We obtain a preference-conditioned generator at the end, and can directly generate a solution $\vtheta_{\vp} = g(\vp|\vphi_T)$ from any preference vector $\vp$.
+By taking all valid preference vectors as input, we can construct the whole approximated trade-off curve.